 Nationally, Merritt says, community colleges have seen the largest drop in headcount in almost a decade — and “we have to step up and respond.”

-Central Carolina is using Aviso Retention to help.
-Aviso pulls data from the college’s student information system, learning management system, enterprise resource planning system, and other sources to make informed predictions about course completion and student persistence.
+Central Carolina is using Watermark (formerly Aviso Retention) to help.
+Watermark pulls data from the college’s student information system, learning management system, enterprise resource planning system, and other sources to make informed predictions about course completion and student persistence.
 It also captures data from each student interaction with college staff to quantify their engagement.
 Using this information, it suggests when and how campus staff should intervene in order to reengage students.